lightelligence-io/styles/src/components/Notification/Notification.md

 ## States

 A *Notification* is hidden by default.
 It can be rendered by adding `is-open` state class at the main element.
-It will then animate into the bottom of the page.
+It will appear inside the *NotificationContainer*, which is rendered at the bottom right of the page.

 ```html
 <div class="olt-NotificationContainer">